verticalphotoplacer/VerticalPhotoPlacer/docs/index.md

   <em><b>Figure 3.
 Open QGIS Manage and Install Plugins Interface</b></em>
 </p>

-Please type "vertical photo placer" in the search box if the VPP is not easily located (See Figure 4).
+Please type "<b>vertical photo placer</b>" in the search box if the VPP is not easily located (See Figure 4).
 Then, install the plugin.
 You should get a successful message on finish.

 <p align="center">
   <img align="middle" src="https://github.com/verticalphotoplacer/VerticalPhotoPlacerPlugin/blob/master/docs/img/qgis_plugin_install_from_repo.png?raw=true" alt="Search and install VPP">